 In the same pot used to cook the potatoes, melt butter over medium-high heat.
 Sauté minced garlic and the reserved green onion bulbs for 2 minutes.
 Add the reserved green onion stems and chopped bacon.
 Run the reserved potatoes through a potato ricer into the green onion mixture.
 Alternatively, use a hand-mixer to incorporate the potatoes, eliminating all lumps but not overdoing it.
 Stir in table cream.
 Season with salt and pepper to taste.
 The mixture should be looser than mashed potatoes yet thick enough not to shift its form in the pot.

 Using equal portions, plate the potato mixture first, forming a circular mound in the centre of 12 bowls.
 Slowly pour the poblano mixture around the potato mixture, also in equal portions.

 Garnish as desired with sliced green onions, cilantro, additional chopped bacon or whatever you’re feeling like that day.
 Any seafood would pair well with this dish, but a seared scallop or garlic buttered crab would easily elevate the soup as a finishing piece atop the potato portion.
 Enjoy.

 *If you don’t have a gas range, you can broil the peppers or barbecue them on high heat, turning them frequently so they become charred on all sides.

-Claire Dam is a portrait photographer with many years of experience who specializes in portraiture – such as weddings, families, newborns and lifestyle headshots.
+Claire Dam is a farmer, a homesteader, a creator, a writer, and a photographer.
+She specializes in portraiture – such as weddings, families, newborns and lifestyle headshots.
 She shoots with film and digital on variety of cameras old and new.